RishabhLasunte/Dominos-dashboard/README.md

 A pie chart or stacked bar chart illustrating sales by category (pizza, beverages, desserts, etc.).
 Which pizza is the most popular?
 A table or bar chart ranking pizzas by sales volume.
+# Conclusion
+The Domino's Power BI Dashboard will provide a comprehensive view of sales performance, customer preferences, and operational efficiency.
+By consolidating key metrics such as total revenue, number of orders, and sales trends into an interactive dashboard, Domino's management can:

+Make Data-Driven Decisions: Insights on top-performing products and peak sales days will enable better marketing and promotional strategies.
+Enhance Operational Efficiency: Tracking average orders and sales by weekday will help optimize staffing and inventory management.
+Improve Customer Focus: Identifying popular categories and best-selling pizzas allows Domino's to cater to customer preferences more effectively.
+Maximize Revenue Potential: Understanding which sales channels and products drive the most revenue will help prioritize high-performing areas.
+This dashboard will act as a powerful tool for monitoring, analyzing, and enhancing overall business performance, ensuring Domino's stays competitive in the market.